 Today, the science suggests that we all experience lucid dreaming at least once in our lives.
 While seemingly mystical, or maybe even pointless, lucid dreaming actually helps us fight against some anxieties and fears.
 We can condition ourselves to believe that by controlling our dreams, we can find the power to fight against the phobias and anxieties we suffer from in real life.
 Still not buying the whole phenomenon?
 Then I suggest having a relaxed mind right before you go to sleep.
 Not only will you have a good night’s sleep, but maybe even find yourself having some wonderful dreams.

-This articles was originally published in the Winter 2016 issue of Brain World Magazine.
+This articles was first published in Brain World Magazine’s Winter 2016 issue.